 “Krass!
-Now I am on the Guinness World Records list!”, cheers Johannes Rydzek after he has managed the steepest 50-metre-sprint of the world.
+Now I am on the Guinness World Records list!”, cheers Johannes Rydzek after he has managed the steepest 50 metre sprint in the world.
 On his record, he relied on adidas shoes with our rubber soles.

 When you have a long-standing technology partnership like ourselves and adidas, there’s no better way to celebrate it than by establishing a brand-new world record.

-That's precisely what took place with the ContiGripRun on Friday 22 September in 2017, which demonstrated the stellar performance of running shoes with Continental soles in the steepest 50-meter sprint in the world.
+That's precisely what took place with the ContiGripRun on Friday 22 September in 2017, which demonstrated the stellar performance of running shoes with Continental soles in the steepest 50-metre sprint in the world.